auravila/DataScience-Capstone/README.md

 {'_aml_system_ComputeTargetStatus': '{"AllocationState":"steady","PreparingNodeCount":0,"RunningNodeCount":5,"CurrentNodeCount":5}'}

-To confirm these results a hyperdrive using grid sampling as detailed in Part2 above and the result was exactly the same.
+To confirm these results a hyperdrive using grid sampling was executed and leading to the same results.

 Best run id: HD_32d38e02-bbeb-4725-9506-304cb2847450_6